sugaryourcoffee/monitoring/docs/ganglia.md

       config.vm.box = "ubuntu/trusty64"
       config.vm.hostname = "ganglia"
       config.vm.network "forwarded_port", guest: 80, host: 4568
+      config.vm.network "private_network", ip: "192.168.33.10"
     end

+Make sure that the first three parts of the IP-address of the *private-network* is not part of your network.
+We need this later on when we configure Ganglia.

 Now run `vagrant up` to create the box.